anna-dahlberg/Spaceman/README.md

 A simple C# console game where you need to guess the word before the aliens abduct you.

+Made by following the instructions for [this project](https://www.codecademy.com/projects/practice/spaceman-challenge-project) from Codecadamy.

 ## How to play:

 - Guess one letter at a time.